dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 | dataslist.com | 9 | 46 | 38% |
 | loginoniq.com | 6 | 58 | 8% |
 | ... | | | |

-### Competitive Analysis

-Q. Market share?

-A. Can get the market share for brokerages from JCSD

-Q. Customer base?

-A. _Don't know_

-Q. Marketing tactics?

-A. Most seem to rely on word-of-mouth, investment clubs and thought leaders (or influencers).

-Q. Distribution channels?

-A. All distributes analysis over the internet.
-Trading information is also distributed over the internet.
-Trading is facilitated by a stock brokerage firm.

-Q. Financial performance?

-A. Most of these applications except the JTrader Pro is owned privately.
-JTrader Pro is owned by the Jamaica Stock Exchange.

 #### MyMoneyJA